Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signals/signals-extension-and-rules-engine-integration.md

 {% endtab %}
 {% endtabs %}

-2. Using Adobe Launch create a Data element for the `user_email` context data key.
+2. In Adobe Experience Platform Launch create a Data element for the `user_email` context data key.

 ![Data Element Example for Collect PII context data key](../../../.gitbook/assets/data_element_example_collect_pii.png)

-3. Using Adobe Launch create a new rule for sending a postback.
+3. In Experience Platform Launch create a new rule for sending a postback.

 Create a new rule by selecting the Event Mobile Core Collect PII and the Action Mobile Core Send Postback as in the following image: